codefellows-seattle-301d34/00-ES6/roman-kireev/README.md

 ---

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?
+var has a functional scope and let and const have block (inside {} scope). also var can be rediclared within the scope while let can not.
+Const varible can not be updated that why we had to change some of them to let.

 (Put your answer here)

 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

+using $ and ticks insteed of + and '' is less syntax to keep track of. fewer errors as a result

 (Put your answer here)